Best Nintendo Switch capture cards for streaming in 2022

 The Game Capture HD60 Pro is capable of recording footage in 1080p at up to 60 FPS.
 Hence the name “HD60”.
 This allows you to take advantage of the full capabilities of your Nintendo Switch.
 It’s compatible not just with the Switch, but also with other modern consoles such as the Xbox One and PlayStation 4, and it does this with virtually zero lag.

 In addition, the Game Capture HD60 Pro also includes a feature called “Instant Gameview”.
 This is another protocol that essentially reduces latency to zero, so your viewers will see exactly what’s happening on your screen.
-You also get flashback recording, which allows you to rewind your stream by up to 60 minutes in the event that you forgot to start recording.
+You also get flashback recording, which allows you to rewind your stream by up to 60 minutes if you forgot to start recording.

 If you’re looking for the absolute best Nintendo Switch capture card, you’ve found it.